ishinan/my_homepage/README.md

 ## Static Site Generator

-A generator(`build.py` or `build.sh`) generate static html files based on top.html, bottom.html, and a content htlm.
+A generator(`build.py` generates static html files based on base.html, and content htlm files.

 ### build.py

-This script simply combines template file(s), a content html, then write output to a html file.
-More functional than `build.sh`
+This script simply combines a template file and a content html, then replace title based on a content file , and write to a html file.

-### build.sh

-This script simply combines top.html, a content html, and bottom.html and write output to a html file

 ## Directory Structure